A Host--Kra ${\mathbf F}_2^\omega$-system of order $5$ that is not Abramov of order $5$, and non-measurability of the inverse theorem for the $U^6({\mathbf F}_2^n)$ norm: Counterexample to the strong inverse conjecture

 where the terms in $\dots$ take values in $\F_2$ and are either combinations of functions already known to be measurable, or are cubic.
 Repeating the previous argument, we conclude with high probability that $\binom{R}{2}$ (which one can check to be a classical quartic polynomial) is measurable up to a classical cubic polynomial.
 Taking advantage of the ability to pointwise multiply in the classical range $\F_2$ using Lemma \ref{prod}, we conclude with high probability that $\binom{R}{2} Q^{(2)}$ is measurable up to a classical quintic polynomial.
 Hence $S$ is measurable up to a quintic polynomial, which must then also be measurable since $S$ is measurable.
 By a Fourier expansion, one can then show that $S$ correlates with a measurable quintic polynomial, giving Conjecture \ref{inv-conj-strong} in this case.
 Thus one can explain the need to work with the more complicated space $X_{5,5}$ instead of $X_{5,1}$ in order to destroy the ability to multiply polynomials together by working in non-classical ranges such as $\frac{1}{2^5}\Z/\Z$ instead of $\F_2$. \end{remark}

 \begin{remark} By combining these constructions with the arguments in Appendix \ref{app}, we obtain a counterexample to Conjecture \ref{btz-conj}.
 It is natural to ask whether there is a shortcut approach that could construct the counterexample to Conjecture \ref{btz-conj} more directly, without first building a counterexample to Conjecture \ref{inv-conj-strong}.
 Morally speaking, this should proceed by starting with the space $\Hom_\Box({\mathcal D}^1(\F_2^\omega) \to X_{5,5})$, which is a compact $\F_2^\omega$-system that can be naturally equipped with a Haar measure.
-This system is not ergodic, but a generic component of the ergodic decomposition should be a $5$-step ergodic $\F_2^\omega$-system that fails to be Abramov of order $5$ (cf., the role of the pair $(Q_0,S_0)$ in the above analysis); However, in the spirit of Remark \ref{rom}, Candela et al \cite{cgss-2023} recently established that this system admits an extension that is Abramov of order $5$ (and it should even be a Weyl system of order $5$, in the sense of e.g., \cite{jst-tdsystems}).
-The rigorous verification of these claims seems to be of comparable complexity to the arguments just presented, and so we do not detail this more direct approach here. \end{remark}
+This system is not ergodic, but a generic component of the ergodic decomposition should be a $5$-step ergodic $\F_2^\omega$-system that fails to be Abramov of order $5$ (cf., the role of the pair $(Q_0,S_0)$ in the above analysis).
+The rigorous verification of these claims seems to be of comparable complexity to the arguments just presented, and so we do not detail this more direct approach here.

+On the other hand, in the spirit of Remark \ref{rom}, Candela et al.~\cite{cgss-2023} recently established that this system corresponding to the generic component of the ergodic decomposition admits an extension that is Abramov of order $5$ (and it should even be a Weyl system of order $5$, in the sense of, e.g., \cite{jst-tdsystems}). \end{remark}